lolrenceH/TrieDedup/README.md

                         default is N; there can be more than one --function FUNCTION, -f FUNCTION
-                        Use which function to deduplicate? [trie, pairwise] --max_missing N       The maxinum number of ambiguous characters allowed in a single read, for it to be considered --sorted              Use this option if the input file has been sorted by the number of Ns in each read
+                        Use which function to deduplicate? [trie, pairwise] --max_missing N, -N N
+                        The maxinum number of ambiguous characters allowed in a single read, for it to be considered --sorted              Use this option if the input file has been sorted by the number of Ns in each read